sfioritto/planningforaliens-old/_posts/2016-04-11-why-js-development-is-crazy.md

 Interested in filling in those gaps in your knowledge about Javascript development?
-Want to avoid feeling overwhelmed and in the process massively overengineering your Javascript application?
+Want to avoid feeling overwhelmed and in the process massively overengineer your Javascript application?
 That's what I'll be focused on in the coming months in this newsletter, so stick around, there's more coming in a week or two!